islomar/poc-golang/CodelyTV/README.md

 ## First steps: creating a project from scratch
 * `$GOPATH`: bin (binaries), pkg (dependencies), src (source code)
 * Go modules: https://blog.friendsofgo.tech/posts/go-modules-en-tres-pasos/
-    - Now the dependencies como natively, we do not need `$GOPATH` to create the project
+    - Now the dependencies come natively, we do not need `$GOPATH` to create the project
     - Go modules does not come activated by default in `$GOPATH`: you need to set `GO111MODULE=on`
 * `go mod init`: inside an empty folder, to initialize the module (a file `go.mod` gets generated)
     - `go.mod` should never be modified manually
 * `go mod tidy`: download dependencies
     - it generates `go.sum` if it does not exist with the dependencies versions and integrity hashes
+    - no more need to run `go get ./...`
+    - downloaded libraries use semantic version
+    - it updated `go.mod` with ALL the possible combinations of OS, architecture and build tags.
 * `go build` and `go test` update the `go.mod` file with the required packages
 * Optional: run `go mod vendor` if you want to create a backwards-compatible `vendor` folder.
 * **Go flags**